luissoto94/primer_repo/README.md

-# primer_repo
+# segundo_repo
-Este es el primer repo
+Este es el segundo repo

 This is so cool.
 I love the internet.